But don’t do this while driving! What I’m talking about is goal planning.

 Focusing on this goal all year long has made me a more skillful coach, but it has also unearthed some areas that I want to learn more about and will be focusing on in 2022.

 If you’re wondering how I came up with those five sets of goals, I use the Career Planner Workbook for the 21st Century Lawyer.
 It’s designed to help you look backward and move forward (at the same time).
-The 2022 edition is almost available, and I look forward to announcing its release so that you too can get excited about planning for 2022.
+The 2022 edition is now available.
+Happy planning for 2022!